Admission Adults $10, children $9

-The Andrew Low House is a restored historic house museum, notable on two counts.
+The Andrew Low House is one of Savannah’s several restored historic house museums, and is notable on two counts.
 Firstly, for its association with one of Savannah’s most successful businessmen, Andrew Low, who built the house for his family in 1848.
 Its second point of significance is as the residence place of one of the city’s most widely known and influential women, Juliette Gordon Low, founder of the Girl Scouts of the USA.

 Born in Scotland, Andrew Low came to Savannah in the 1820s, then only in his teens.
 He later inherited his uncle’s cotton factorage firm, Andrew Low and Company (both uncle and nephew were named Andrew).